ut-ldma/ut-ldma.github.io/part1.md

 ### Learn to play the guessing game

 The cache guessing game is played as the following.
 First the attacker makes a sequence of memory access  (read/write/flush) and observe the access latency, after acquiring enough information (decided by the player/agent itself), it tries to guess the secret.
-Thus, the information the attacker gets from the game is the access latency, while the actions
+Thus, the information the attacker gets from the game is the access latency, while the actions include access some cache addresses, guess the secret, or wait for the victim to access.

-Objective
-Attacker’s guess correct rate
+Here is a brief summary of the cache guessing game:

+* Agent: Attacker

+* Environment: Cache
+- architecture simulator
+- cache in the processor

+* Actions
+- attacker makes an access (read)
+- attacker waits for victim access
+- attacker guesses the secret

+* Observation
+- latency of attacker accesses